Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - If making your own sauce, melt the butter in a medium saucepan over medium-high heat.
 Add shallots and saute until tender.
 Add heavy cream and bring to a boil.
 Cook until sauce has reduced slightly, about 5 minutes.
 Remove from the heat.
 Stir in the Parmesan.

 - Pour alfredo sauce over the shells.
 Bake in preheated oven for about 20 minutes or until the sauce is bubbly.

 This is how to make your own "spinach soufflé" for this recipe if you cannot find the Stouffer's version at your grocery store:

 - 2 cloves garlic, minced

 - 1 tsp. grated lemon peel

 Wash spinach leaves.
 Place in a large (5-6 quart) pan.
 Cover and cook, stirring several times, until leaves are wilted.
 Pour leaves into a colander set in a bowl; let drain.
-When cool to touch, squeeze excess liquid from spinach with your hands.
+When cool to the touch, squeeze excess liquid from the spinach with your hands.
 Reserve liquid.

 In a food processor or blender, puree spinach with 3 tablespoons of the reserved liquid, eggs, flour, garlic, and lemon peel.
 Add salt to taste.